xsburg/vscode-javascript-booster/CONTRIBUTING.md

 `vsce` (Visual Studio Code Extensions) CLI has to be installed in order to build the extension locally (`npm i -g vsce`).

-The following set of comppands builds the extension package:
+The following set of commands build the extension package:

 -   in the root dir: `npm run compile`
 -   in the client dir: `vsce package`